Hunter Dozier Player Props: Royals vs. Diamondbacks

 Hunter Dozier At The Plate

-- Dozier has a home run and a walk while hitting .180.
+- Dozier is batting .189 with a double, a home run and two walks.

-- Dozier has gotten a hit in six of 16 games this season (37.5%), with multiple hits twice.
+- Dozier has gotten a hit in seven of 17 games this year (41.2%), with multiple hits twice.

-- In three games this year, Dozier has picked up an RBI, with more than one RBI once.
+- In three games this season, Dozier has picked up an RBI, with more than one RBI once.

-- He has scored a run in four of 16 games so far this year.
+- He has scored in five games this season (29.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.